-4.6.7 To encourage good design, respect for the existing character of the built environment and the creation of new development that proves to be a long-term asset to the area in which it is located.
+4.6.8 To encourage good design, respect for the existing character of the built environment and the creation of new development that proves to be a long-term asset to the area in which it is located.

-Policy Principal Implementation Mechanisms Timescale S/M/L Funding DEV1 - General Approach to New Development Development Management, allocation of sites.
-Ongoing. n/a DEV 2 - Water Management and Flood Risk Development Management including application of sequential and exception tests.
-Keeping an updated Strategic Flood Risk Assessment.
-Development briefs.
-Incorporation of SuDS.
-Ongoing.
-Development costs.
-DEV3 - Transport and Accessibility Submission of Transport Assessments.
-Ongoing.
-Developer contributions.
-DEV4 - Infrastructure and Implementation Negotiations with house builders / developers.
-Use of Section 106 agreements.
-Development Management.
-Ongoing.
-Developer contributions.
-DEV 5 - Design of New Development Development Management.
-Ongoing. n/a
+Policy Principal Implementation Mechanisms Timescale S/M/L Funding DEV1 - General Approach to New Development Development Management, allocation of sites Ongoing n/a DEV 2 - Water Development Management including application of sequential and exception tests Management and Flood Risk Keeping an updated Strategic Flood Risk Assessment Ongoing Development costs Development briefs Incorporation of SUDS DEV3 - Transport and Accessibility Submission of Transport Assessments Ongoing Developer contributions DEV4 - Negotiations with house builders / developers Developer Infrastructure and Implementation Use of Section 106 agreements Ongoing contributions Development Management DEV 5 - Design of New Development Development Management Ongoing n/a

-Lead Agencies / Partners: Eden District Council, Cumbria County Council, Parish Councils, developers, landowners, Environment Agency, United Utilities & Northumbrian Water, Cumbria Action for Sustainability (CAfS).
+Lead Agencies / Partners: Eden District Council, Cumbria County Council, Parish Councils, developers, landowners, Environment Agency, United Utilities & Northumbrian Water, Cumbria Action for Sustainability (CAfS)

-Policy Indicator Target DEV1 - General Approach to New Development Percentage of housing developed on previously-developed land. n/a DEV 2 - Water Management and Flood Risk % of applications approved contrary to advice from the Environment Agency on flooding/water quality.
-0% Number of housing completions utilising SuDS (schemes of more than 10 dwellings).
-100% after 2016.
-DEV3 - Transport and Accessibility Number of major developments submitting travel plans.
-100% DEV4 - Total value of developer contributions.
-No target.
-Infrastructure and Implementation Number and type of developer contributions.
-No target. · Estimated Contributions from New Homes Bonus.
-Increase from baseline whilst NHB in existence.
-DEV 5 - Design of New Housing Quality reflecting adherence to the design principles set out in the Eden No target.
-Development Design Guide and other relevant guides.
+Policy Indicator Target DEV1 - General Approach to New Development Percentage of housing developed on previously-developed land n/a DEV 2 - Water Management and Flood Risk % of applications approved contrary to advice from the Environment Agency on flooding/water quality 0% Number of housing completions utilising SUDS (schemes of more than 10 dwellings) 100% after 2016 DEV3 - Transport and Accessibility Number of major developments submitting travel plans 100% DEV4 - Total value of developer contributions No target Infrastructure and Implementation Number and type of developer contributions No target Estimated Contributions from New Homes Bonus Increase from baseline whilst NHB in existence DEV 5 - Design of New Development Housing Quality - Building for Life Assessments Majority of schemes to achieve above average score

-4.7 Decent Homes for All
+4.7.
+Decent Homes for All